 (Daiso 100yen shop multi-ring necklace, vintage blazer, handmade dress, DKNY jeans, Payless Victorian button booties)

-1.By joining the sleeves of Shirt #1 to make the front insert instead of scavenging fabric elsewhere.
-The book says to cut a piece shaped like a trapezoid, 18″ wide at the top, 21.5″ at the bottom, and 22″ long, from one of the sleeves.
-The problem is, one sleeve will not yield that shape!!
-(Maybe Japanese button-down shirts have super-wide sleeves…?;-) So I sewed 2 sleeves together – and got a shape that was much wider than the original instructions – resulting in a wide pleat at the front which can, in profile, make the wearer look preggers.:-P If you prefer a less generous A-line, follow the instructions and cut that trapezoid or as much as you can get out of a sleeve, or piece 2 sleeves together, trace the shape, and cut out.
+When I created the front of the dress, I sewed 2 sleeves together – resulting in a wide pleat at the front which can, in profile, make the wearer look preggers.:-P If you prefer a less generous A-line, create use a single sleeve instead for the front insert.
 This dress, because of the generous front pleat, would also be great maternity wear!
 (It’s kind of cute-sexy, so I think it would work great!)

-3. Though I’ve followed the directions exactly for making the shoulder-bows, I find them too thin – the bows aren’t full and pretty, but instead look skimpy – like dragonflies perched on my shoulders.
-I would recommend if you wanted fuller bows – to either use fabric from other parts of the shirt and double the width of the cut parts…or cut the pieces as I wrote above and instead of folding them in half, just fold under the raw edges about 1/4″ and topstitch to keep in place (eliminating Step 22)- thus leaving you with single-layer fabric bows instead of double-layer.
+I would recommend if you wanted fuller bows – to either use fabric from other parts of the shirt and double the width of the cut parts…or cut the pieces as I wrote above and instead of folding them in half, just fold under the raw edges about 1/4″ and topstitch to keep in place (eliminating Step 22)- thus leaving you with single-layer fabric bows instead of double layer.

 The finished dress may be somewhat short for some people -I’ve thus recommended an XL men’s shirt to hopefully deal with the length problem.
 Making the ruffle 8″ or 8.5″ high before you cut it out may also help with this if you’re concerned about the length – I am 5’6″.